Yaroslav-Repos/Yaroslav-Repos/README.md

 ### DjangoVoIP

-Real-time voice and video communication platform.
+Real-time voice and video communication platform built with WebRTC and LiveKit, with Django handling authentication, meeting management, and backend communication.

 **Key Features**